kukuu/raspberry-pie-digital/README.md

 _5. Extensions for Students_

-- Add Persistence: Save tasks to a file or SQLite database.
+i.
+Add Persistence: Save tasks to a file or SQLite database.

-- GPIO Integration: Use onoff npm package to trigger an LED when a task is added (for hardware interaction).
+ii.
+GPIO Integration: Use onoff npm package to trigger an LED when a task is added (for hardware interaction).

 GPIO (General Purpose Input/Output) is a programmable interface on Raspberry Pi (and other hardware) that allows you to connect and control external electronic components (e.g., LEDs, sensors) by reading/writing digital signals (high/low voltage).